bhardwajharsh583/discord-music-bot-using-python/README.md

 # discord-music-bot-using-python
 Simple discord bot with commands like ping, kick, ban, unban, join, play, queue etc.

+go to discord developer portal and create a bot app outlook .
-Generate your own token from discord developer portal and use it(dont use the existing token code).
+Generate your own token from discord developer portal and change it with existing token code (dont use the existing token code).